ps-trivia/ps-trivia.github.io/trivia-tracker.md

 #### Starter Pokemon

 A **starter** in the context of the games is a Pokemon bestowed on the player character at the beginning of a game.
+These are officially referred to as **First Partner Pokemon**.
 Owing to main series clause, any question asking about “starters,” unless otherwise specified, will be interpreted as describing the following Pokemon and their evolutions, all forms excluded:
 Bulbasaur, Charmander, Squirtle, Pikachu*, Chikorita, Cyndaquil, Totodile, Treecko, Torchic, Mudkip, Piplup, Chimchar, Turtwig, Snivy, Tepig, Oshawott, Chespin, Fennekin, Froakie, Rowlet, Litten, Popplio, Grookey, Scorbunny, Sobble, Sprigatito, Fuecoco, Quaxly

 *Raichu is not a starter because the Pikachu you receive as a starter cannot evolve into Raichu.